 The entire Oregon coast is open for razor clamming.

-The next minus tide series began March 25 mid-afternoon.
-You will need a lantern as the low tides get later in the evening, but midwinter clamming can be productive.
-For best results, clammers should pay close attention to surf forecasts and be on the beach one to two hours before low tide.
-If the forecast calls for combined seas over 8 or 10 feet, razor clam harvesting can be difficult because the clams tend to show much less in those conditions.
+Harvesters should pay close attention to the surf forecasts and be on the beach one to two hours before low tide.
+If the forecast calls for combined seas over 8 or 10 feet, razor clam harvesting can be very difficult because the clams tend to show much less in those conditions.
 When referencing tide tables, Clatsop beach razor clam harvesters should use the tide gauge at the Columbia River entrance.

-- With this reopening, all recreational shellfish harvesting is open from the Columbia River to the California border.
+- All other recreational shellfish harvesting is open from the Columbia River to the California border

 - Due to potential biotoxins, consuming whole scallops is not recommended.
 However, a scallop’s adductor muscle does not accumulate biotoxins and may be safe for consumption.
 Scallops are not being sampled for biotoxins at this time.